testunde/LazySearchMod/README.md

 Syntax: `/lz_cl` - clears any visible highlights

+Syntax: `/lz_stop` - stops the currently running search

 !
 Be aware that a too-high used `radius` at a too-high set `maxBlock` may freeze a game for the time it needs to search, as it runs on the main thread.
 ETA depends on your PC specifications.

 ## Acknowledgement
 Base project setup from `copygirl` (https://github.com/copygirl/howto-example-mod), thanks to You!

 ## Known Issues
-- may freeze the game if search radius is too high as search is done in main thread
+- from 2000 highlight-boxes on and above significant CPU usage can be expected